AdobeDocs/experience-manager-cloud-service.nl-NL/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-U zou uw AEM onophoudelijke reis moeten voortzetten door het document [te herzien hoe te met Uw Zwaarloze Toepassing ](go-live.md) gaan waar u werkelijk uw AEM Zwaardeloos project neemt levend!
+U moet uw AEM zonder kop voortzetten door het document opnieuw te bekijken [Hoe u met uw headless toepassing kunt gaan werken](go-live.md) waar je je AEM Headless project live neemt!

 ## Aanvullende bronnen {#additional-resources}